 New Zealand’s first live-in martial-arts centre opened in Porirua in 1985.
 Its founder, Bob Gemmell, played a lead role in the spread of Chinese martial arts in the 1970s, especially kempo and forms of t’ai chi.
 As a professional martial-arts instructor, he also taught self-defence and use of martial-arts weapons to the New Zealand police.

 While Asian martial-arts styles dominated, more westernised styles also appeared, such as Zen-do-kai, a hybrid style developed in Australia in 1970.
 Some of these modern styles placed less emphasis on the traditional Asian aspects and more on self-defence.
 Others had a more overt competitive approach, such as MMA (mixed martial arts).
 This developed in the 1990s, based on a mix of grappling, throwing, boxing and karate.
 Like kick-boxing, MMA is also a professional sport with regular tournaments attracting large crowds.
+New Zealanders Dan Hooker and Israel Adesanya have excelled in the brutal Ultimate Fighting Championship (UFC) franchise.
+Adesanya became UFC world middleweight champion in 2019, a feat which saw him named New Zealand Sportsman of the Year at the Halberg Awards.

 As styles and clubs proliferated during the 1980s, some styles emerged whose founders took little heed of a traditional, disciplined approach, or awarded themselves a high level of black belt with little regard to experience or training.
 Established practitioners commented on the tension that existed between some styles in the 1970s, often focused around standards of instruction and the qualifications of instructors.
 Karate was most prone to such tensions, and the Federation of New Zealand Karate Organisations was formed in 1976 partly to improve relations between styles.
 By the 1980s disputes between the various forms of martial arts had largely died away as the various styles became more established.